 As the clock strikes midnight on New Year's Eve, people worldwide participate in festive traditions to ring in the new year with their friends, family, and loved ones.
-These traditions can vary depending on where you celebrate the New Year.
+These new year’s traditions can vary depending on where you celebrate the New Year.
 Some NYE traditions involve food, like in the southern United States, where some families cook black-eyed peas and collard greens.
-Others may involve specific activities, such as in South Africa, where some people throw old furniture out of the windows.
+Others may involve specific activities, such as in South Africa, where some people throw old furniture out of the windows to welcome in the new year.

 Some traditions are shared among people of different cultures.
 However, others may only be done in specific regions or countries, each with its own history and meaning.
-To celebrate the new year, consider learning more about New Year’s Eve traditions, especially if you travel during New Year's, have friends from different cultures, or are curious about how the New Year is celebrated in different places.
+To celebrate the new year, consider learning more about the best new and old New Year’s Eve traditions, especially if you travel during New Year's, have friends from different cultures, or are curious about how the New Year is celebrated in different places.

 New Year’s Traditions: 18 New Year’s Eve celebrations from around the world